Alex Mesoudi

 University of Exeter

 Welcome!
-I am Professor of Cultural Evolution in the Human Behaviour and Cultural Evolution Group at the University of Exeter’s Cornwall Campus, UK.
+I am Professor of Cultural Evolution at the University of Exeter’s Penryn Campus in Cornwall, UK.

 I study human cultural evolution.
 I am interested in how human culture evolved, and how culture itself evolves over time.